-CEO-to-worker pay ratio data is important.
-A higher ratio could be a sign that companies suffer from a winner-take-all philosophy where executives reap the lion’s share of compensation.
-A lower ratio could indicate which companies were dedicated to creating high-wage jobs and investing in their employees for the company's long-term health.
+The ratio of CEO-to-worker pay is important.
+A higher pay ratio could be a sign that companies suffer from a winner-take-all philosophy where executives reap the lion’s share of compensation.
+A lower pay ratio could indicate the companies that are dedicated to creating high-wage jobs and investing in their employees for the company’s long-term health.

 More for them, less for us